Reconstructive surgery: Description

 Other branches of surgery (e.g., general surgery, gynecological surgery, pediatric surgery, plastic surgery, podiatric surgery) also perform some reconstructive procedures.

 Reconstructive surgery represents a small but critical component of the comprehensive care of cancer patients.
 Its primary role in the treatment of cancer patients is to extend the ability of other surgeons and specialists to more radically treat cancer, offering patients the best opportunity for cure.

 Reconstructive surgeons use the concept of a reconstructive ladder to manage increasingly complex wounds.
 This ranges from very simple techniques such as primary closure and dressings to more complex skin grafts, tissue expansion, and free flaps.

 Reconstructive surgery procedures include breast implant removal, reduction mammoplasty, breast reconstruction, surgical correction of birth anomalies, congenital nevi surgery, and liposuction for lipedema.

 Cosmetic surgery procedures include breast enhancement, reduction and lift, face lift, forehead lift, upper and lower eyelid surgery (blepharoplasty), laser skin resurfacing (laser resurfacing), chemical peel, nose reshaping (rhinoplasty), reconstruction liposuction, Nasal reconstruction using a paramedian forehead flap, as well as tummy tuck (abdominoplasty).

+Facial plastic and reconstructive surgery

+Facial plastic and reconstructive surgery (FPRS) is a surgical subspecialty focused on improving both the functional and aesthetic aspects of the face, head, and neck.